 “Working Folder” is the folder that will appear to be the current one to the tool when it is run by EditPad Pro.

 You can use special path placeholders to use the full path to the file you are currently editing, or parts of the file name or path in the command line or in the working folder.
 If you have marked any of the four temporary file options (see below), you can also use placeholders for the path and file name of the temporary file.
 There are also path placeholders that allow you to select one of the files open in EditPad Pro or a file on disk to be passed on the command line.
 Note that many applications cannot handle file names with spaces in them on the command line, unless they are enclosed by double quotes.
 So it is best to always put double quotes around paths you compose using path placeholders, like I did in the above screen shot.

 Click the Placeholders button to get a screen listing all path placeholders, making it easy to use them on the command line.
 The screen will use the file and project you currently have open in EditPad as example paths.
 If the active file or project are untitled, the example will be a dummy path.
 The temporary file placeholders will only be available if you’ve turned on at least one of the options to open or save a temporary file.

-When running EditPad Pro from a removable drive, the drive will get a different drive letter each time it is inserted into another computer.
+When running EditPad Pro from a removable drive, the drive might get a different drive letter if it is inserted into another computer.
 In that situation, you should reference other applications stored on the same device using the %EPPDRIVE% and %EPPPATH% path placeholders.
 Then your tools will always reference the files on your drive, regardless of the drive letter it gets.

 Since most tools will only make sense when used on a file of a certain type, you can select the file types this tool applies to in the list at the right.
-Do this by marking the appropriate checkboxes.
-Not marking any checkbox has the same effect as marking all of them.
+Do this by ticking the appropriate checkboxes.
+Not ticking any checkbox has the same effect as ticking all of them.
 The Tools menu will show all the tools that apply to the type of file you are currently editing.